heitormegale/Chromaesthesia/README.md

 Cv2 might be the trickest to install, however you can find instructions on their website https://pypi.org/project/opencv-python/ , while the others can be installed by running ``` pip install 'library' ``` on your python shell command prompt.

-PyAudio is also, one of the libraries to be cautious of.
+PyAudio is also one of the libraries to be cautious of.
 Pyaudio is somewhat outdated, making the process of installing it tricky depending on what device you are using.
 Specificially, one should look into portaudio error files.

 The program utilizes three folders in the directory of your choice to store the sounds that will be used during the composition.
 To create this folders download the ``` Setup.py ``` script and alocate it to the directory you want he program to be ran and used.